SlavovLab/DO-MS/README.md

 ## Requirements

 This application has been tested on R >= 3.5.0, OSX 10.14 / Windows 7/8/10.
-R can be downloaded from the main [R Project page](https://www.r-project.org/) or downloaded with the [RStudio Application](https://www.rstudio.com/products/rstudio/download/)
+R can be downloaded from the main [R Project page](https://www.r-project.org/) or downloaded with the [RStudio Application](https://www.rstudio.com/products/rstudio/download/).
+All modules are maintained for MaxQuant >= 1.6.0.16.

 ## Installation